 Printed copies of Murakami Haruki’s latest novel pass the million mark (April 18, 2013)

 The print run of Murakami Haruki’s Shikisai o motanai Tasaki Tsukuru to kare no junrei no toshi (Colorless Tsukuru Tazaki and His Years of Pilgrimage, published by Bungei Shunjū) has passed one million copies, just a week after the novel’s publication.
-This is five days faster than was the case for Book 3 of 1Q 84, which Murakami published in 2010, and Bungei Shunjū has now added two extra printings to the original printing of 800,000 copies to meet the demand for the novel by Japanese readers.
+This is five days faster than was the case for the third volume of 1Q 84, which Murakami published in 2010, and Bungei Shunjū has now added two extra printings to the original printing of 800,000 copies to meet the demand for the novel by Japanese readers.

 May - August 2013